lambda-feedback/user-documentation/docs/advanced/evaluation_functions/specification.md

         }
     `

-    As this causes the actual function output (by the AWS lambda function) to be:
+    As this causes the actual function output to be:
     ```json
     {
         "command": "eval",